 Digital Millennium Copyright Act.

-theCHIVE.com is an Online Service Provider under Title II of the Digital Millennium Copyright Act, 17 U.S.C.
-Section 512 (“DMCA”). theCHIVE.com respects the legitimate rights of copyright owners, expects its users to do the same, and has adopted an efficient notice and take down procedure as required by the DMCA and described herein.
+theCHIVE.com is an Online Service Provider under the DMCA. theCHIVE.com respects the legitimate rights of copyright owners, expects its users to do the same, and has adopted an efficient notice and take down procedure as required by the DMCA and described herein.
 This policy is intended to guide copyright owners in utilizing that procedure, and also to guide users and webmasters in restoring access to websites or content that are disabled due to a mistake.

 Notice to Owners of Copyrighted Works.